Blog | Personal Finance

 Strength of character matters

-I’m here to tell you that we are more resilient than we think.
+Remember: humans are more resilient than we think.
 Don’t let your own fear, negative self-criticism or comfort zone keep you down.
 Sure, you may try something new and fail.
-But I firmly believe we will never regret the things we’ve done, only the things we never tried.
+But you will never regret the things you’ve done, only the things you never tried.

 And now that you’re more aware of this phenomenon, keep your ears open to instances when other people say things like, “If only I could…”, or “That’s impossible…”, or “I can’t because…”.
 When you hear these sorts of comments, ask yourself, “What could solve this person’s problems?
 How could a business be built around solving this problem for people?”